Makr91/BoxVault/docs/security.md

 # Security
 {: .no_toc }

-BoxVault security information and vulnerability reporting.
+Security policies and vulnerability reporting for BoxVault.

 ## Table of contents
 {: .no_toc .text-delta }